realpython/python-guide/docs/scenarios/admin.rst

         - require:
           - pkg: apache

-State files can be written using YAML, the Jinja2 template system or pure Python.
+State files can be written using YAML, the Jinja2 template system, or pure Python.

     `Salt Documentation <http://docs.saltstack.com>`_